 One possibility to consider is the role of exorphins that are addictive and can be blocked in the same way as opioids.
 Exorphin, in fact, means external morphine-like substance, in the way that endorphin means indwelling morphine-like substance.
 Exorphins are found in milk and wheat.
 Milk, in particular, stands out.
 Even though exorphins are found in other foods, it’s been argued that they are insignificant because they theoretically can’t pass through the gut barrier, much less the blood-brain barrier.
 Yet exorphins have been measured elsewhere in the human body.
 One explanation is gut permeability that can be caused by many factors such as stress but also by milk.
 The purpose of milk is to get nutrients into the calf and this is done by widening the space in gut surface to allow more nutrients through the protective barrier.
 Exorphins get in as well and create a pleasurable experience to motivate the calf to drink more.
 Along with exorphins, grains and dairy also contain dopaminergic peptides, and dopamine is the other major addictive substance.
 It feels good to consume dairy as with wheat, whether you’re a calf or a human, and so one wants more.

 Addiction, of food or drugs or anything else, is a powerful force.
 And it is complex in what it affects, not only physiologically and psychologically but also on a social level.
 Johann Hari offers a great analysis in Chasing the Scream.
 He makes the case that addiction is largely about isolation and that the addict is the ultimate individual.
 It stands out to me that addiction and addictive substances have increased over civilization.
 Growing of poppies, sugar, etc came later on in civilization, as did the production of beer and wine (by the way, alcohol releases endorphins, sugar causes a serotonin high, and both activate the hedonic pathway).
 Also, grain and dairy were slow to catch on, as a large part of the diet.
 Until recent centuries, most populations remained dependent on animal foods, including wild game.
-Americans, for example, ate large amounts of meat, butter, and lard from the colonial era through the 19th century.
+Americans, for example, ate large amounts of meat, butter, and lard from the colonial era through the 19th century (see Nina Teicholz, The Big Fat Surprise; passage quoted in full at Malnourished Americans).
 In 1900, Americans on average were only getting 10% of carbs as part of their diet and sugar was minimal.

 Now go back to the two staples of the modern diet, grains and dairy.
 Besides exorphins and dopaminergic substances, they also have high levels of glutamate, as part of gluten and casein respectively.
 Dr. Katherine Reid is a biochemist whose daughter was diagnosed with autism and it was severe.
 She went into research mode and experimented with supplementation and then diet.
-Many things seemed to help, but the greatest result came from restriction of glutamate, a difficult challenge as it is a common food additive.
+Many things seemed to help, but the greatest result came from restriction of glutamate, a difficult challenge as it is a common food additive (see her TED talk here and another talk here or, for a short and informal video, look here).
 This requires going on a largely whole foods diet, that is to say eliminating processed foods.
 But when dealing with a serious issue, it is worth the effort.
 Dr. Reid’s daughter showed immense improvement to such a degree that she was kicked out of the special needs school.
 After being on this diet for a while, she socialized and communicated normally like any other child, something she was previously incapable of.
 Keep in mind that glutamate is necessary as a foundational neurotransmitter in modulating communication between the gut and brain.
 But typically we only get small amounts of it, as opposed to the large doses found in the modern diet.
+In response to the TED Talk given by Reid, Georgia Ede commented that it’s, “Unclear if glutamate is main culprit, b/c a) little glutamate crosses blood-brain barrier; b) anything that triggers inflammation/oxidation (i.e. refined carbs) spikes brain glutamate production.”
+Either way, glutamate plays a powerful role in brain functioning.
+And no matter the exact line of causation, industrially processed foods in the modern diet would be involved.

-What stands out to me about autism is how isolating it is.
+It is an onslaught taxing our bodies and minds.
+And the consequences are worsening with each generation.
+What stands out to me about autism, in particular, is how isolating it is.
 The repetitive behavior and focus on objects resonates with extreme addiction.
-Both conditions block normal human relating and create an obsessive mindset that, in the most most extreme forms, blocks out all else.
+As with other conditions influenced by diet (shizophrenia, ADHD, etc), both autism and addiction block normal human relating in creating an obsessive mindset that, in the most most extreme forms, blocks out all else.
 I wonder if all of us moderns are simply expressing milder varieties of this biological and neurological phenomenon.
 And this might be the underpinning of our hyper-individualistic society, with the earliest precursors showing up in the Axial Age following what Julian Jaynes hypothesized as the breakdown of the much more other-oriented bicameral mind.
-What if our egoic individuality is the result of our food system, as part of the civilizational project of mass agriculture?
+What if our egoic consciousness with its rigid psychological boundaries is the result of our food system, as part of the civilizational project of mass agriculture?

 * * *